prsdm/smart-rag-fastapi/README.md

 # SmartRAG
 > [!IMPORTANT]
->The main Next.js + FastAPI code repository is private for now and will be available soon.
+>The main Next.js + FastAPI code repository is currently private but will be added soon.
+For now, you can try out this API endpoint.

 # Demo